Featured image credit: DIY For Knuckle Heads

 Source: Practically Functional

 Let’s face it, I’ve had way too much screen time this summer.
 With all of the Bravo real housewives, roses to give phone time, and time blogging, I’m surprised my eyes aren’t burning red and watering all the time.
 Well, I think I found the solution and this DIY trellis is the screen time my eyes desperately need!
-This could not be easier to make, with only 4 tools and 3 materials needed for execution of this trellis screen
+This could not be easier to make, with only 4 tools and 3 materials needed for the execution of this trellis screen

 This can do more than just sprout your favorite plants, too.
 It’s so tall, and the screen can hide any parts of your yard you want hidden, and spruce things right up just by being there.
 I love how her giant potted plant matches her trellis screen, and the reddish clay color she chose to stain it.
-This is big, bold, beautiful, and my eyes love looking at it a lot more than my iPad
+This is big, bold, and beautiful, and my eyes love looking at it a lot more than my iPad

 Easy DIY trellis

 “The space between.
 The tears we cry is the laughter keeps us coming back for more.
 The space between”

 I saw a moment to squeeze Dave Matthews Band into this, and I had to run with it.
 This is a perfect trellis for any spaces between anything in your house against the trim, or in your yard.
 It’s modern with its light-colored wood, there is plenty of space between the pieces of cedar, and it can be squeezed into any place you see fit due to the neutral color and stature, kinda like Dave Matthews